 According to the Miami Herald, the two were found guilty on lesser charges of money laundering conspiracy.
 A federal jury in West Palm Beach, however, found that they had been acting within the bounds of their profession by prescribing painkillers to patients suffering chronic and debilitating pain.

 Previously, Sun Sentinel reported that prosecutors had tried to draw a connection between the illicit actions of clinic owners and those of their employees.
 The clinic reportedly did not take insurance, stored cash payments in garbage bins, and allowed patients to bring in clean urine samples so they could pass drug tests.

-During the trial, defense argued that conviction on the prescription-related charges would send a dangerous message to doctors in Florida.
+During the trial, the defenses' drug charge lawyer argued that conviction on the prescription-related charges would send a dangerous message to doctors in Florida.
 Punishing medical professionals for treating patients’ pain would set a harmful precedent that would impact doctors and patients alike, they said.

 Expert testimony supported those assertions, with medical professionals like Dr. Carol Warfield of Harvard University speaking on behalf of the defense.

 The defense also presented testimony and evidence that supported its contention that prescribing doctors cannot control how a patient uses or misuses a painkiller outside of a medical setting.

 Other potential aspects of defense in such a case might include: